Jositett/form-weaver-project/docs/QUICK_START_PROMPT.md

 - Only ask for clarification if you encounter blockers or need decisions
 - Follow the priority order in the checklist
 - Update checklists after completing work
-- After completing the sprint, run git commands to sync the frontend submodule.
+- After completing the sprint, run: git -C frontend add . && git -C frontend commit -m "FEAT: [brief description]" && git -C frontend push
 - Check backend/README.md for any new API endpoints or R2 storage capabilities

 **Context Files:**